pkrishna1801/how-to-train-your-LLM/README.md

 Traditional recommender systems use collaborative filtering, clustering, or graph-based methods.
 While effective at scale, they often miss nuance in user behavior.

-With LLMs, we can reframe recommendation as a sequence prediction or language modeling problem—treating browsing and purchase behavior as structured narratives.
+With LLMs, we can reframe recommendation as a sequence prediction or language modeling problem, treating browsing and purchase behavior as structured narratives.
 This opens the door for both zero-shot reasoning and continual adaptation.

 ## Pipeline Overview